QAConv: Question Answering on Informative Conversations: Dataset

 \subsubsection{Selection and Segmentation}

+Full data statistics are shown in Table~\ref{Tab:dataset_statistics}.
 First, we use the British Columbia conversation corpora (BC3)~\citep{JanAAAI08-bc3} and the Enron Corpus~\citep{klimt2004enron} to represent business email use cases.
 The BC3 is a subset of the World Wide Web Consortium's (W3C) sites that are less technical.
 We sample threaded Enron emails from~\cite{agarwal-etal-2012-comprehensive}, which were collected from the Enron Corporation.
 Second, we select the Court corpus~\citep{danescu2012echoes-court} and the Media dataset~\citep{zhu2021mediasum} as panel discussion data.
 The Court data is the transcripts of oral arguments before the United States Supreme Court.
 The Media data is the interview transcriptions from National Public Radio and Cable News Network.
 Third, we choose the Slack chats~\citep{openslack} to represent work channel conversations.
-The Slack data was crawled from several public software-related development channels such as \textit{pythondev\#help} Full data statistics of each source are shown in Table~\ref{Tab:dataset_statistics} and their license and privacy information are showed in the Appendix.
+The Slack data was crawled from several public software-related development channels such as \textit{pythondev\#help}.
+All data we use is publicly available and their license and privacy (Section~\ref{sec:license}) information are shown in the Appendix.

-One of the main challenges in our dataset collection is the length of input conversations and thus resulting very inefficient for crowd workers to work on.
-For example, on average there are 13,143 words per dialogues in the Court dataset, and there is no clear boundary annotation in a long conversation of a Slack channel.
-Therefore, we segment long dialogues into short chunks by a turn-based buffer to assure that maximum number of tokens in each chunk is lower than a fixed threshold, i.e., 512.
+One of the main challenges in our dataset collection is the length of input conversations and thus resulting in very inefficient for crowd workers to work on.
+For example, on average there are 13,143 words per dialogue in the Court dataset, and there is no clear boundary annotation in a long conversation of a Slack channel.
+Therefore, we segment long dialogues into short chunks by a turn-based buffer to assure that the maximum number of tokens in each chunk is lower than a fixed threshold, i.e., 512.
 For the Slack channels, we use the disentanglement script from~\cite{openslack} to split channel messages into separated conversational threads, then we either segment long threads or combine short threads to obtain the final conversational chunks.
-In total, there are {\chunkNumber} chunks in {\dataset}.